Explorer-Ken/Lianjia-scraping/README.md

 ## Acknowledgement

-*Update: Additional data scraped on 3 June 2020, 12 June 2020 has been appended to the csv files.*
+*Update: Additional data scraped on 3 June 2020, 12 June 2020, 22 June 2020 have been appended to the csv files.*

+**Since the number of records in the dataset has exceeded 10k, and all the data are scraped within a month in 2020, I believe they are somewhat sufficient for representing the rent in the city (or least in the nearby period).
+Thus, the next update may follow an irregular basis and may focus more on analysis or code improvement.**

-The latest rent data is scraped from [Lianjia](https://gz.lianjia.com/zufang/) on 23 May 2020, 3 June 2020 and 12 June 2020, which keeps updating due to transaction reason.
+The latest rent data is scraped from [Lianjia](https://gz.lianjia.com/zufang/) on 23 May 2020, 3 June 2020, 12 June 2020 and 22 June 2020, which keeps updating due to transaction reason.

 #### Tips for the rent data collected
 *The rent data collected via Lianjia platform represent the intentional prices of the landlords.
 According to the website, more than a half of the landlords accept further negotiation of the rent registered.
 Thus, the rent data scraped do not represent the final price of agreement.*